franzvrolijk/react-router-theme/readme.md

 #### Custom loader and action

-If you need to customize the loader or action on the given route (or simply don't want to use the provided ones) just make sure to:
+If you need to customize the loader or action on the given route (or simply don't want to use the provided ones), just make sure to:

 - include `theme: getThemeFromCookie(request)` in your loader response